 - “No person shall place or accept buy and sell orders in the same product and expiration month…where the person knows or reasonably should know that the purpose of the orders is to avoid taking a bona fide market position exposed to market risk (transactions commonly known or referred to as wash sales)”

 Wash trades are typically executed between accounts that share common beneficial ownership.

-Examples of disruptive behavior
+Examples of disruptive trading practices